 The National Space Centre

-A visit to The National Space Centre will guarantee you an out of this world experience.
+A visit to The National Space Centre will guarantee you an out-of-this-world experience.
 Literally!
 Take a journey through the themed galleries, stopping at over 150 interactive experiences and much more.
+Opened to the public in 2001, National Space Centre is basically a museum fully engulfed with rockets, exhibitions and galleries.
+It also happens to be UK’s largest planetarium!
+The Soyuz 7K-OK Spacecraft and the remarkable Organ DMA EVA Spacesuit are among the many artefacts on display.
+Zvezda created the suit in 1987 for the Soviet space programme, and it was used for thermal vacuum tests until 1989.
 Sit back in awe of the UK’s largest planetarium as it takes you on a voyage of discovery in this 360° full-dome experience.
 The National Space Centre hosts many exciting weekend events, including astronomy evenings, family face quiz, movie-themed events, astronaut visits, even special Star Wars, LEGO and Time Lord weekends and many more.

 Address – Exploration Dr, Leicester LE4 5NS, United Kingdom.